 The NHS isn’t the only public sector employer of nurses.
 The armed forces also employ nurses from all branches of nursing.
 Employers include the Royal Air Force, the British Army and the Royal Navy.
 Job opportunities are available in the UK and at overseas bases.

 This sector provides the majority of long-term care available in the UK.
 The sector also provides acute care services.
 It has fewer acute hospitals than the NHS but these have a critical role to play in providing a service for private patients and in helping the Department of Health (DH) to reduce waiting lists for acute care mainly through the provision of routine surgery.
 The independent sector also plays a significant role in enabling the health service in England to introduce patient choice.
 Independent employers can be divided into three main groups:

 - For profit: This term refers to single owners and large corporates who own single and groups of acute hospitals or nursing homes.
-Single owners are in the minority, particularly in the care home sector following a spate of mergers and takeovers in recent years.
+Single owners are in the minority.

 - Voluntary: Some organisations in the voluntary sector provide care homes.
 An example is Mencap.